 It is important to note that a CBSD within a DPA neighborhood is not necessarily impacted when radar activity occurs within the DPA.
-Whether a given CBSD is impacted or not depends on its frequency of operation and its predicted contribution to the interference estimated by the SAS.
+Whether a given CBSD is impacted or not depends on its frequency of operation and its predicted contribution to the interference.
 Each CBSD in the neighborhood is ranked by its predicted interference contribution to the DPA, from largest to smallest.
-Starting from the top of the list (called a "move list"), those CBSDs with the greatest contribution to interference will have their spectrum grant suspended or terminated on the frequency range that the DPA requires protection in response to DPA activation (see section 2.7), until the aggregate interference from the remaining set of CBSDs in the list is under the required protection threshold.
+Starting from the top of the list (called a "move list"), those CBSDs with the greatest contribution to interference will have their grant suspended or terminated on the frequency range that the DPA requires protection, until the aggregate interference from the remaining set of CBSDs in the list is under the required protection threshold.
 In practice, this means that the EIRP in the direction of the DPA and the predicted propagation loss from the CBSD to the DPA are the key factors in determining whether a specific CBSD is impacted.
 CBSDs with a large propagation loss to the DPA (for example, distant CBSDs) and CBSDs with low EIRP in the direction of the DPA (i.e., lower power and/or antenna pointed away from the DPA) are less likely to be impacted than CBSDs very close to the DPA and/or with their antennas pointed such that high EIRP is present in the direction of the DPA.